omarbelkady/Java/MustKnow/README.md

 3. The runtime of Binary Search Is O(log(n)) because I reduce my work in half in every step.

+### Hash Function

+- If I have an array that can store N key-val pairs.
+Then I will need a function that will give me an index of an element in my array
+- After I supplied it with a key

 ### Exponential Growth: O(2^n) ... i.e. opposite of Logarithmic growth

 1. Logarithmic growth slows down as the input size growth i.e d/dx[ln(x)] = 1/x whereas d/dx[2^n]= 2^nln(2)